 2 tablespoons chili powder

-Once it reaches a boil, lower the heat to a simmer.
-Simmer the chili partially covered, for about 45 minutes.
-Stir the chili every 10 minutes or so as it slowly thickens.
-Once it reaches your desired consistency, taste and adjust seasonings with salt and pepper as needed.
+Pour in the beef stock, beans and pureed tomatoes.
+Bring to boil, scraping bottom of pot to loosen any browned bits.
+Once it reaches a boil, lower the heat to a low simmer.
+Simmer the chili partially covered, for 1½ hours.
+Stir the chili every 15 minutes or so as it slowly thickens.